jayeshshimpi110920/DevSecOps/03_Git & Github/03_Git and Github interview Question.md

 ## Git and Github Interview Question --

-1) **What is Git?** - Git is a __distributed version control__ system used to track changes in source code during software development, enabling multiple developers to collaborate.
+1) **What is Git?** - Git is a __distributed version control__ system used to track changes in source code during software development, enabling multiple developers to collaborate..
+2) **what is Repository/Repo in git?** - Repo is like a file strycture that stores all files for a project.
+And which is continuously track changes made to these files over time, helping team work together evenly. <br>
+-Git can control both **local repositories (on your own machine)** and **remote repositories (usually hosted on platform like Github, Gitlab or Bitbucket)** , allowing teamwork and backup.

-2) **What is the difference between Git and GitHub?**
+3) **What is the difference between Git and GitHub?**
 * **Git**: A version control tool for managing code.
 * **GitHub**: A cloud-based hosting service for Git repositories.